Luke Brugnara: Childhood

-Brugnara was born in the Sunset District of San Francisco, the son of a supervisor at San Francisco's Juvenile Hall.
+Brugnara was raised in the Sunset District of San Francisco, the son of a supervisor at San Francisco's Juvenile Hall.
 He went to school at St. Ignatius College Preparatory, a private preparatory Jesuit school.
 Brugnara was a competitive flycaster during his teenage years and set several national accuracy flycasting records in the American Casting Association which still stand today.
 Brugnara graduated from San Diego State University in 1987.